Multi-partite entanglement monotones: PSEM s from polynomial invariants

+Now we extract a simple and necessary condition for a $\psi$-graph to be edge-convex. \begin{definition} A $\psi$-graph is called $A$-edge-reflecting if it admits a reflecting cut that separates any pair of $A$-edges $(e,e')$.
+If it is $A$-edge-reflecting for all $A$ then it is called edge-reflecting. \end{definition} \begin{remark} If a $\psi$-graph is A-edge-convex then it is $A$-edge-reflecting. \end{remark}

-where the sum $\sum_{k}$ is carried out over reflecting cuts $k$ which split $e$ and $e'$.
-If this equation holds for all pairs of $A$-edges then $\CZ$ is convex in $\rho_{\bar{A}}$.
-This equation teaches us that, in particular, for a given pair of vertices $e,e'$, there needs to be at least one reflecting cut separating them so that it has a chance of appearing on the left-hand side sum.
-This motivates the following definitions. \begin{definition} We call a $\psi$-graph $\CZ$, $A$-edge-reflecting if, given a pair of $A$-edges $(e,e')$, it has the property that there exists a reflecting cut separating them.
-If $\CZ$ is $A$-edge-reflecting for all parties $A$ then $\CZ$ is called edge-reflecting. \end{definition}
+This is because, for a given pair of vertices $e,e'$, there needs to be at least one reflecting cut separating them so that it has a chance of appearing on the left-hand side sum in equation \eqref{sol-convex} which is the defining condition for edge-convexity.

-It is clear from the discussion below equation \eqref{sol-convex}, that the edge-reflecting condition is a \emph{necessary} condition for $\CZ$ to be convex in $\rho_{\bar A}$ for all $A$.
-Because this condition is formulated as a condition on the graph, as we will soon see, it can be effectively studied using techniques of graph theory. \begin{definition} If an $A$-edge-reflecting $\psi$-graph admits solution to equation \eqref{sol-convex} then it is called $A$-edge-convex.
-If it is $A$-edge-convex for all parties then it is called edge-convex. \end{definition}

-It is clear that if a $\psi$-graph $\CZ$ is $A$-edge-convex, it is a convex function of $\rho_{\bar{A}}$.
-Thanks to theorem \ref{concave}, if $\CZ$ is edge-convex then $1-\CZ$ is a {\tt PSEM}.
-This combination ensures that the {\tt PSEM} takes the value $0$ on factorized states as required.
-Unfortunately, unlike the edge-reflecting condition, the condition of edge-convexity is not formulated completely in terms of the graph.
-In particular, given a graph it is difficult to tell whether it is edge-convex.
-Nevertheless we will prove a powerful theorem about edge-convex graphs namely theorem \ref{cartesian} which we will allow us to construct an infinite family of multi-partite {\tt PSEM}s.